 Altitude / Aerospace

-There is a limited understanding of hypoxia and hypoxemia at high altitude.
-Accurate models are needed for understanding altitude sickness, acute mountain sickness, hypertension, and even cerebral edema resulting from travel to high elevations.
+There is limited understanding about the effect of hypoxia and hypoxemia on the human body during travel to high altitude.
+Further information is needed for understanding problems like altitude sickness, acute mountain sickness, hypertension, and even cerebral edema resulting from travel to high elevations.

 ProOx C21 & C-Chamber

 Hypoxia chambers and oxygen chambers from BioSpherix Ltd set the conditions for reproducible altitude research.
 In cell-based research, the ProOx C21 & C-Chamber is an in vitro hypoxia chamber for static control of O2 and CO2.
 Another configuration, the OxyCycler C42 & C-Chamber, is used for cell experiments requiring programmed, dynamic changes of O2 and CO2.